fangqiaohu/APESS2018_Steel_Girder_Crack_Identification/README.md

 # APESS2018 Steel Girder Crack Identification
 This code is for APESS2018 Steel Girder Crack Identification, it can also be used for other classification tasks.
+Due to that the parameter quantity is quite few in this network, it can run very fast on both training and test procedures.
 ![Network architecture](https://github.com/Hufangqiao/APESS2018_Steel_Girder_Crack_Identification/blob/master/network%20architecture.png)

 ## Requirements